IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ## Accessing the user interface
 {: #access-ui}

-After you configure the device for Ethernet connectivity, you're ready to access the OSNEXUS QuantaStor user interface (UI) so you can begin loading and importing your data into the device.
+[After you configure the device for Ethernet connectivity](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-set-up-device#connect-device), you're ready to access the OSNEXUS QuantaStor user interface (UI) so you can begin loading your data onto the device.

 To access the QuantaStor UI: